dar3/MSiD_laby/README.md

 4. Finally run test_reg_solution.py and see the results.
 ---------------------------------------------------------------------------------
 *TLDR*

-**OR if you only want to see the final results with charts** you just need to download all_converted_data.csv file and run test_reg_solution.py
+**OR if you only want to see the final results with charts** you just need to download: all_converted_data.csv file and run test_reg_solution.py